 - Provide a personalized experience: From acknowledging a customer’s needs to showing genuine care, a personal touch can make or break brand loyalty.
 Studies show that 33% of customers abandon a business because personalization was lacking.
-And the number one reason customers leave a business is that they feel the company doesn’t care (3).
+And the number one reason customers leave a business is that they feel the company doesn’t care.

 Bottom line: You need to know your customers better than your competitors.
 If your customers feel personally connected to your brand, they’ll be happier and more loyal.

-2. Offering an Multichannel experience
+2. Offering a Multichannel experience

 - Provide customer interaction across many channels: Offer the option to send an email, chat live with a rep or get in touch on social media.
 Cover your bases and make it seamless for every customer to connect with you.
-PWC found that companies investing in omnichannel experience leapt from 20 to 80% in the last 10 years (5).
-Make sure you're on board.

 Bottom line: Providing various platforms, specifically mobile, boosts customer satisfaction—no matter the customer’s age.
 If it feels difficult to contact you, customers become frustrated and leave your company behind.